unibo-spe/spe-slides/content/12-multiplatform/_index.md

 - The JAR does not contain dependencies

-- Ad-hoc Gradle plugins/code is needed for creating [fat Jar](https://www.baeldung.com/gradle-fat-jar)
+- Ad-hoc Gradle plugins or code are needed to create a [fat JAR](https://www.baeldung.com/gradle-fat-jar)

 ---